Native SSO for all Mobile Apps

 - In-App Secure ID: Appdome securely encrypts any mobile app credentials, cookies, and identity data that is stored/cached in a private vault.
 This prevents unauthorized services from accessing sensitive data.
 This optional feature lets you choose convenience without compromising security.

-- Shared ID: Fused apps can securely share authentication state for Single Sign-On, whereby a successful authentication to one app automatically enables access for all other apps in the federation.
+- Cross-App ID: Fused apps can securely share authentication state for Single Sign-On, whereby a successful authentication to one app automatically enables access for all other apps in the federation.

 - ONEShield by Appdome: Appdome’s unique app hardening solution secures the app, the data, all SDKs and any services integrated with the app – it’s automatic with every Fusion!
 Key features include obfuscation, anti-tampering, anti-reversing, app structure and integrity validation, and encryption of strings and preferences.